 This is where the rubber meets the road – a strategic business plan and an integrated marketing strategy (possibly including an e-strategy) and a budget.

-The critical points that you pull together in those elements are the important researched factors at play in the business environment, strengths and weaknesses / opportunities and threats, and your ability to fund appropriate strategies.
+The most important thing that these pull together are the important researched factors at play in the business environment, strengths and weaknesses / opportunities and threats, and your ability to fund appropriate strategies.

 It sounds simple… and boring… so large swathes of small businesses try to skip that step and jump into their market without understanding the competition, pricing, effective marketing or the customer.
 Shotgun approach… 99 per cent miss rate… and if they don’t go broke they are either plain lucky or exceptional.